fabien-colonnier/MyWebsite/pages/emma.md

 <h1> Concept genesis </h1>

 <p style="text-align: justify; text-justify: inter-word;">
-The project was initiated in 2008 by the student association <i>ITD</i>, which had for objectives to explore new concept for the future of mobility.
-I have been a member of this association from 2008 to 2012, where I have been successively, secretary, treasurer and president.
+The project was initiated in 2008 by the student association <i>ITD</i>, which had the objective of exploring new concepts for the future of mobility.
+I was a member of this association from 2008 to 2012, and have been successively, secretary, treasurer and president.
-Everything started with a design contest in the engineering school ESTACA where to objective was to create the car of 2020.
+Everything started with a design contest in the engineering school, ESTACA, where the objective was to create the car of 2020.
 The winning project would have its vehicle built as a concept car.
 </p>

-The winner was Nicolas Meunier with its car named Emma:
+The winner was Nicolas Meunier with his car named Emma:

 <div class="imgbox">
 	<img class="center-fit-small" src="/files/Emma_prj/Emma_drawing.png" alt="Emma sketches"/>